Step-By-Step Guide On How To Design Your Website According To Your Business Needs

 - Create A Sitemap: A sitemap is like a table of content or directory to your website.
 This provides online visitors easy access to different web pages in your website, and a means for search engines (e.g., Google, Bing, Yahoo) to determine what your website is all about.
-It promotes easy navigation and user experience, as well as a better ranking on search engines.
-By guiding your visitors properly where they want to be on your website, you open more doors of opportunities to do business with you.
+It promotes easy navigation and user experience and a better ranking on search engines.
+By properly guiding your visitors where they want to be on your website, you open more opportunities to do business with you.

-- Use Call-to-Action (CTA): A call-to-action button (CTA) also serves as a guide for your online visitors, telling them or directing them what they’re expected to do after reading a blog post or an article.
+- Use Call-to-Action (CTA): A call-to-action button (CTA) also guides your online visitors, telling them what they’re expected to do after reading a blog post or an article.
 It consists of a power word, such as click here.
 Get discount, or accept a limited offer, and a corresponding link to the page where the real action lies.
 Either you want your visitors to avail of an offer, sign-up for a newsletter, register as a member, or avail your product or service by calling your sales team or shopping online.

-Localization design involves using different languages, aside from English, to promote your products and services to the global market.
-There are some web design issues you might encounter when translating a website into another language.
+Localization design involves using different languages besides English to promote your products and services to the global market.
+You might encounter some web design issues when translating a website into another language.

 Check out the following web design issues involving language translation: